A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 where $\mathcal{I}$ and $\mathcal{Z}$ are computed by numerical integration.
 Both plots are the same, as the variance and the MSE of the estimator are identical.
 This illustrates that the IS estimator is unbiased.
 An important remark is that the range $\theta$, used in all plots, is set so as to guarantee the well definition of all involved integrals.

 We can see in Figure~\ref{fig:var_vs_theta_s1.2} that, depending on the values of $(J,s)$ (resp., dataset size, and prior hyper-parameter), the plots have different aspects.
-In Figure~\ref{fig:var_vs_theta_s1.2}(top), a minimum of the variance is reached, approximately at $\theta = 1.14$, which guides to tune the proposal in this case as $q = \mathcal{N}(2, 1.14)$.
+In Figure~\ref{fig:var_vs_theta_s1.2}(top), a minimum of the variance is reached, approximately at $\theta = 1.14$, which guides to tune the proposal in this case as a Gaussian distribution with mean $\mu=2$ and standard deviation $\theta = 1.14$.
 In Figure~\ref{fig:var_vs_theta_s1.2}(middle), the best proposal is the smallest $\theta$ value, in the range of well-defined integrals.
 In contrast, in Figure~\ref{fig:var_vs_theta_s1.2}(bottom), a large $\theta$ leads to a reduced variance.
 In all cases, the computed bounds are valid and accurate, and provide a direct feedback on the quality of the proposal hyper-parameter in to get a minimal variance for the estimator, without requiring expensive MC runs nor MSE computation (impossible without access to ground truth).